BloomTech-Labs/CS10-restaurant-pos/README.md

 **Requires Authorization**

 Deletes an item from the database.
+Only managers and admins can do this.

 Response includes a success message and the deleted item's:

 - name
 - price
+- category
 - description

 Response: